Our Projects

 During fall 2019, terrible forest fires swept through the rainforests of Amazonia, including the Tenharim territory in the southwestern Amazon forest of Brazil.
 The fires got out of control and engulfed forest and important ritual place of the 1,000-members indigenous community.

 The Tenharim were denied any government aid for the firefighting efforts.
 Together with the journalist and South America correspondent Thomas Fischermann, we started an emergency aid for the desperate indigenous people.
-With your help we were able to collect a total of 13,200 Euros in donations for the Tenharim and hand them over to the tribal chiefs.
+With your help we were able to collect a total of 13,200 in donations for the Tenharim and hand them over to the tribal chiefs.
 As a thank you for the great help and solidarity from Germany, the Tenharim sent us exclusive video footage from Brazil.

 Project archive